pellared/otel-logs-talk/outline.md

 - Need metrics?
   Aggregate the numerical values in your event attributes.

-It's like having one data source to rule them all.
-One event to find them.
-One log to bring them all, and in the observability bind them.

 Now, I have to admit something: I was actually doing this back in 2019.
 Not because I was some visionary genius, but because I only had access to an efficient logs backend.